mdjakovic0920/ado-database/README.md

 **Note**:
 You should have your ADO idea approved before going through submitting the ADO.
 To get your idea approved, follow the steps in the **Requesting a new ADO** section.

+## Developing an Approved ADO

+Development of the ADO should be done on the developers own repository and then a link should be provided to the ADO in the submission phase.
+Developers are encouraged to start with our [ADO Template](https://github.com/andromedaprotocol/andr-cw-template).
+DO NOT create a PR for the ADO on any of Andromeda's public repos (Andromeda Core or other).